Peter K. Miller

 Chief Executive Officer, Board of Directors

-Mr. Miller was previously the Co-Founder, CEO and President of Take Care Health Systems, a company that through a revolutionary idea to operate medical clinics inside Walgreen’s retail pharmacies, is disrupting the U.S. Healthcare system.
-Miller served as a vice president in the Walgreen’s Health and Wellness Division and remained CEO for Take Care Health Systems for three years after its sale to Walgreen’s, while growing the clinic operation to more than 400 clinics nationwide.
+Mr. Miller was previously the Co-Founder, CEO and President of Take Care Health Systems, a company that, through a revolutionary idea to operate medical clinics inside Walgreen’s retail pharmacies, is disrupting the U.S. Healthcare system.
+Miller served as a Vice President in the Walgreen’s Health and Wellness Division and remained CEO for Take Care Health Systems for three years after its sale to Walgreen’s, while growing the clinic operation to more than 400 clinics nationwide.

-Earlier, Mr. Miller spent more than 15 years at Johnson & Johnson, serving in a variety of marketing and general management roles that included Worldwide President of Johnson & Johnson – Merck Consumer Pharmaceuticals, and of Janssen Pharmaceutica, a $4 billion dollar pharmaceutical company.
+Earlier, Mr. Miller spent more than 15 years at Johnson & Johnson, serving in a variety of marketing and general management roles that included Worldwide President of Johnson & Johnson – Merck Consumer Pharmaceuticals, and President of Janssen Pharmaceutica, a $4 billion dollar pharmaceutical company.
 While at J&J, he played an integral role in building brands such as Tylenol, Motrin, Imodium, Pepcid, Duragesic, Risperdal and Aciphex.

 Mr. Miller earned an economics degree from Trinity College and an MBA from the Kellogg School of Management at Northwestern University.

 Dr. Mahmoud joined his partner, Peter Miller, in the start-up of OptiNose Inc. and its US subsidiary in 2010, taking the role of President and Chief Operating Officer and sharing responsibility for leading all aspects of the Company.
 This includes overall corporate strategy, finance, scientific activities inclusive of product R&D, manufacturing and supply chain, commercial development and business development.